GabrielL92I/OpenVPNonMikrotik/README.md

      Good job, you should be now connected!
 If not, check the steps again because you might have done any mistake.
      ![connected](https://user-images.githubusercontent.com/44748406/192104965-dc0d7c5a-e10e-49dd-92c3-867192aec85a.png)

+    - Some last informations

+      The drawnbacks of this VPN Server over Mikrotik are:

+      1- OpenVPN Server on Mikrotik can't push routes to clients (can be done on client configuration) 2- OpenVPN Server on Mikrotik can't push traffic redirection (can be done on client configuration) 3- OpenVPN Server on Mikrotik can't use UDP protocol (this is possible on v7 beta of the RouterOS)

      Thank you.